discordjs/guide/guide/command-handling/dynamic-commands.md

 }
 ```

 ... and that's it!
-You've successfully loaded commands dynamically!
 Whenever you want to add a new command, you simply make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.
 Pretty simple, isn't it?

-In the following chapters, we'll be going through how to implement some (very basic) features into your brand new command handler.
-Truth be told, it's hardly a command "handler" at this point; it's simply a command loader and executor, if you wish to see it that way.
-You'll learn how to implement new features and the logic behind them, such as:
+In the next chapter, we'll be going through how to implement some basic features into your brand new command handler.
+Truth be told, it's hardly a command "handler" at this point; it's a command loader and executor, if you wish to see it that way.
+You'll learn how to implement some new features and the logic behind them, such as:

 * Command aliases
+* Cooldowns
+* Guild only commands
 * A dynamic help message
-* Guild only commands
-* Owner only commands
-* Cooldowns